ghidora77/GEE_Labs_Website/docs/Lab_05.md

 ![Complex Harmonic Model](./im/im_05_05.png)

- More complex harmonic models might not be appropriate due to overfitting - in other words, this model might  provide a false sense of comfort in it's explanatory ability.
+More complex harmonic models might not be appropriate due to overfitting - in other words, this model might  provide a false sense of comfort in its explanatory ability.
 Time Series modelling of remote sensing data is more difficult than many business or scientific contexts due to masked data, missing data, irregular atmospheric conditions and natural variability.

 ### Exporting Data

 Many of you might be more familiar with building statistical models in other languages or tools, such as Python, R or JMP.
 After all, JavaScript was not built as a natural statistics tool, and being able to work with the data In that case, you'll likely want to export the data for your own analysis.
-There are several ways to do it, but the simplest method is to click the 'expand into new tab' button next to the chart that contains the data you want to work with (likely the raw NDVI data) - in the new tab, you can click 'Download .csv', which is a datatable that you can use with whichever software you prefer.
+There are several ways to do it, but the simplest method is to click the 'expand into new tab' button next to the chart that contains the data you want to work with (likely the raw NDVI data) - in the new tab, you can click 'Download .csv', which is a data table that you can use with whichever software you prefer.

 ![Exporting Data](./im/im_05_06.png)